 Assets backing stablecoins would need to be government treasury debt instruments with maturities of one year or less.
 Remuneration or interest payments to consumers would not be permissible.

 Holders would need to be able to convert their stablecoin into fiat currency at par value at all times and by the end of the next business day.
-Terms and conditions of a regulated stablecoin would need to be reasonable and proportionate, complying with other laws such as the Consumer Rights Act 2015.
+The terms and conditions of a regulated stablecoin would need to be reasonable and proportionate, in compliance with other laws, such as the Consumer Rights Act 2015.
 Information about the stablecoins would need to be communicated clearly in line with the Consumer Duty and financial promotions rules. - CASS and Custody

 The FCA Client Assets regime (CASS) would apply, with a statutory trust to safeguard and segregate client assets from a firm’s assets.
 Accurate books and records would be required, with daily reconciliations.
 A CASS oversight officer would need to be accountable for overseeing the backing assets, with monthly reports to the FCA.

-Cryptoasset custodians may be prohibited from using clients’ cryptoassets for other purposes such as rehypothecation, which is the re-use of assets held as collateral.
-Custodians may need to disclose explicitly in client agreements their safeguarding controls and liability if at fault for loss.
+Crypto asset custodians may be prohibited from using clients’ crypto assets for other purposes, such as rehypothecation, which is the re-use of assets held as collateral.
+Custodians may need to explicitly disclose their safeguarding controls and liability in client agreements in the event of loss.
 There could be new diligence requirements for the use of sub-custodians. - Organisational requirements

 The FCA’s Senior Management Arrangements, Systems and Controls (SYSC) sourcebook would apply to regulated stablecoin issuers and custodians.
 FCA rules on operational resilience could also apply, as well as requirements for effective cyber resilience practices.
 Firms would need to have systems and controls to counter financial crime.
-A money laundering reporting officer (MLRO) would be needed, providing annual and ad hoc financial crime reports.
+A Money Laundering Reporting Officer (MLRO) would be required, providing both annual and ad hoc financial crime reports.

-The FCA Principles for Businesses apply to every regulated firm, including Principle 12 on the Consumer Duty e.g., firms would be expected to offer fair prices and value to consumers.
+The FCA Principles for Businesses apply to every regulated firm, including Principle 12 on the Consumer Duty.
+For example, firms would be expected to offer fair prices and value to consumers.
 Firms would be subject to the Conduct of Business Sourcebook (COBS).
-For example, COBS restricts inducements firms can accept, such as commissions.
+For example, COBS restricts the inducements firms can accept, such as commissions.
 Conflicts of interest rules would also apply.

 A dedicated new prudential sourcebook for regulated stablecoin issuers and custodians is proposed: CRYPTOPRU.
 New capital requirements would be established, together with new minimum liquidity requirements. - Resolution on failure